 Africa, Multi-country: Social Policy in Africa

 The Social Policy in Africa program enables you to better understand the status of Africa in the global arena.
 The countries selected provide historic, cultural, religious and present day information to help program participants better assess the structure and position of government, how social and economic policies and programs are formulated and implemented, and how these policies and programs impact the health, welfare, and rights of the poor and vulnerable.
 The emphasis of the program is on research, publication, and advocacy.
 Rural areas provide the case studies for research, publication, and advocacy.
-Locations visited include South Africa and Swaziland.
+The Summer 2019 program is expected to travel to Ghana, Togo, and Benin.
+Locations visited in the past included South Africa and Swaziland.

 The Social Policy in Africa course, and associated summer program, offers ‘hands on’ opportunities for you to learn how culture and history shapes policy and social service provision.
 It also presents the opportunity to think about your position as an American in an African context.
 You have the chance to examine up close and personal how your citizenship affects how you think about a range of topics both in a personal and professional setting.
 Visits to villages, cultural markets, and meetings with local state and federal officials are used to provide you with experiential learning.
 In addition, visits to public and private agencies enable you to examine delivery of services, as well as exchange and share ideas with community based practitioners.